Entropy-Smooth Structures on Topological Manifolds: Introduction

 \section{Introduction}

-Differential geometry traditionally begins with \emph{smooth structure} \cite{lee2013smooth,hirsch1976differential}: a maximal atlas of compatible coordinate charts whose transition maps are $C^\infty$.
-This smooth atlas is imposed a priori and subsequently used to define tangent spaces, derivatives, differential forms, and geometric structures.
-In this paper we show that classical smooth structure can be characterized in terms of information--theoretic data: the small--scale entropy response of local information probes.
+Differential geometry traditionally begins by postulating smooth structure: a maximal atlas of coordinate charts whose transition maps are smooth.
+This smooth atlas is imposed \emph{a priori} and subsequently used to define tangent spaces, derivatives, differential forms, and geometric structures.
+From a foundational point of view, it is natural to ask whether smooth structure itself admits an intrinsic characterization, independent of coordinates and differential calculus.